srobo-legacy/comp-poltergeist/README.md

 Credit
 ======

-This implementation done through effective slave labour by Alistair Lynn.
+This is a fork of Alistair Lynn's compd.

-With thanks to Rob Spanton, Scarzy, Sam Phippen, Edd Seabrook and Ben Clive for ideas and work on the previous iterations.
+With thanks to Rob Spanton, Scarzy, Sam Phippen, Edd Seabrook and Ben Clive for ideas and work on the previous iterations of compd.